 Summarizes the results of fish entrainment simulations stored in an HDF file.
 This function aggregates and analyzes data across species, scenarios, and units to provide insights into entrainment risks and outcomes.

 The summary process includes: 1.
-Accessing the HDF store and retrieving relevant data tables (Population,
+Accessing the HDF store and retrieving relevant data tables (population,

-Flow Scenarios, Unit Parameters, Daily summaries, and Length distributions).
+flow scenarios, unit parameters, daily summaries, and length distributions).

 Iterating through species and scenarios to calculate survival rates, length statistics, and entrainment outcomes.